pouchdb/pouchdb/docs/api.md

 PouchDB.replicate(source, target, [options])
 {% endhighlight %}

 Replicate data from `source` to `target`.
-Both the `source` and `target` can be a PouchDB instance or a string representing a CouchDB database url or the name a local PouchDB database.
+Both the `source` and `target` can be a PouchDB instance or a string representing a CouchDB database URL or the name of a local PouchDB database.
 If `options.live` is `true`, then this will track future changes and also replicate them automatically.
+This method returns an object with the method `cancel()`, which you call if you want to cancel live replication.

 Replication is an event emiter like `changes()` and emits the `'complete'`, `'uptodate'`, `'change'` and `'error'` events.